cilium/tetragon/README.md

 ```

 Here you can see the binary names along with its arguments, the pod info, and
-return codes.
-For a compact one line view of the events.
+return codes in a compact one-line view of the events.

 For more details use the raw JSON events to get detailed information, you can stop
 the Tetragon CLI by `Crl-C` and parse the `tetragon.log` file by executing: